“The problem with introspection is that it has no end.” – Philip K. Dick

 The night before Day 45 I set my phone alarm for 4:30am.
 The day was going to be very hot and long and windy and mountainy—and include a climb to the Western Continental Divide.
 Leaving AE(arly)AP is absolutely necessary on a day like today.

 I’m not worried.
-I need to get to Lincoln today, so that I can make it to Missoula tomorrow where I’ll spend a few days with my longtime friends Kathryn (aka Kay the Montana Whisperer) and Eric, and their kids Elizabeth and Michael.
+I need to get to Lincoln today, so that I can make it to Missoula tomorrow where I’ll spend a few days with my longtime friends Emily (aka Em the Montana Whisperer) and Kirk and the kiddies.
 (Actually, they will be away camping until the following day with a bunch of other families, which I’ve bagged out of.
 Thinking of trying to hit an NA meeting since I’ll have an evening to myself in their place.)
 Also, I’ve faced way longer than 60 miles with no services/people/toilets/running water/purchasable water.
 The record for that was 128 miles, during my 2009 cross-country trip.
 You can read that entry here: Day 38: Utah Is at Least Three Planets.
 Not that I’m trying to beat any records today.
 Last time I tried that was a couple of weeks ago in South Dakota.
 Those misguided efforts resulted in ‘near heatstroke’ which, according to my sister and the Japanese, it was heat exhaustion.
 (Please see Figure 11.11) (It’s 11:11!
 That means make a wish!
 Okay: “I hereby wish to not to die of either heat exhaustion or heat stroke.
 End of wish.”)

 Everybody knows the ol’ adage: the minute you start feeling thirsty, it’s over!
 (Insert a million ‘The Scream’ emojis, followed by ellipses, ending with a single skull.)